michaelssavage/TastyTravel-3rdYearProject/functional_spec/functional_spec.md

 the distance possible to travel within a given time and supplied mode of transport.
 In the
 backend of the app we will have an appropriate algorithm to compute this radius and
 overlap.
 When a meeting point is selected the user will be supplied with the option of starting
 the meeting process, or saving the route for later.

 Transport details will be returned to the user when the start option is selected.
 Information
 returned will include:
-* the required public transport route, starting point and estimated time of arrival at starting point.
-* navigation details if walking.
+the required public transport route and starting point. or navigation details if walking.

 ##### _1.2 Business Context_
 _Demographic_: Our app will be suitable for a wide range of demographics, it will be
-suitable for people of all ages and genders.
+suitable for people of all genders over the age of 13.

 _Geographic Segment_: For this project we will be limiting our area of interest to Dublin
 only, this will help us fulfill the full functionality of the app and leave it easier to test.